 Find your machine's included aluminum router mount, it will be individually wrapped in paper and labelled appropriately (mount pictured).
-Also, find the bag with very few, medium-sized bolts which are also short, these will be use to attach the aluminum mount.
+Also, find the M8-12mm bolts in the yellow hardware bag, these will be use to attach the aluminum mount.